derekjhanson/academic-kickstart/content/home/accomplishments.md

   url = ""
   date_start = "2018-03-01"
   date_end = ""
-  description = "Students become familiar with the education system over time, eventually completing many familiar (fluent) tasks on "auto-pilot".
+  description = "Students become familiar with the education system over time, eventually completing many familiar (fluent) tasks on 'auto-pilot'.
 This shallow processing can lead to mistakes and lower levels of learning.
 This experiment examines the impact of simple changes to a familiar object (a paper-based test) on student performance.
 Possible related individual differences, such as Need for Cognition, are examined for relationships with performance, as well."

 [[item]]
   organization = "DataCamp"